scmschmidt/trento_checks_for_supportconfig/README.md

   - `filesystem_type`\
     one of: `resource_managed`, `simple_mount`, `mixed_fs_types`

-> :bulb: These details (environment) are described in the env section here: https://www.trento-project.io/wanda/specification.html#evaluation-scope
+> :bulb: Currently `provider` gets detected automatically in case of AWS or Azure only.
+> In future versions all environment information will be discovered automatically.

+> :bulb: The environment information also can be provided when running the checks.

 Should the start of a host container fail, check the container logs (see [Troubleshooting](#Troubleshooting) below).